UMAprotocol/docs/docs/developers/dvm-integration.md

 ---
-title: Integrating the DVM
+title: Integrating with the DVM
-sidebar_label: Integrating the DVM
+sidebar_label: Integrating with the DVM
 ---

 ## Toy Integration Example